 A 412.25 carat spinel is mounted in the Great Imperial Crown first used during the coronation of Catherine the Great.

-The largest collection of spinels which includes a 500 carat stone is part of the Crown Jewels of Iran.
+The largest collection of spinel gemstones which includes one of 500 carats is part of the Crown Jewels of Iran.

-Unlike the ruby, spinel is often flawless hence clarity is extremely important.
+Unlike ruby, spinel gemstones are often flawless hence clarity is extremely important.

-The spinels in our first photograph are on display in the Harvard Natural History Museum, Massachusetts, USA.
+The spinels in our first picture are on display in the Harvard Natural History Museum, Massachusetts, USA.
 Photo by Stone Mania.

-The red spinel in our second photo is on display in the Natural History Museum Los Angeles.
+The red spinel in our second picture is on display in the Natural History Museum Los Angeles.
 Photo courtesy of Stan Celestian.
 Both photos are clickable and redirect to the original non-compressed image.